b3nj4m/streamsummary-stream/README.md

 ## streamsummary-stream

-Implements the StreamSummary data structure described in [this paper](https://icmi.cs.ucsb.edu/research/tech_reports/reports/2005-23.pdf).
+Stream-based implementation of the StreamSummary data structure described in [this paper](https://icmi.cs.ucsb.edu/research/tech_reports/reports/2005-23.pdf).

 Pipe in your buffers/strings to get approximate top-K most frequent elements.